apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 Events cannot be "failed" or "successful", that is a property of a ``Span``, and they do not have anything that would be equivalent to a log level.
 When a trace span is recorded and collected, so will all events related to it.
 In that sense, events are different from log statements, because one can easily change a logger to include the "debug level" log statements, but technically no such concept exists for events (although you could simulate it with attributes).

-### Where (and how) do Baggage and Spans propagate?

 ### Integrations

 #### Swift-log integration

 Swift-log, the logging package for the server ecosystem, offers native integration with task local values using the `Logger/MetadataProvider`, and its primary application is logging tracing metadata values.

-The snippet below shows how one can write a metadata provider and manually extract the baggage and associated metadata value to be included in log statements automatically:
+The snippet below shows how one can write a metadata provider and manually extract the context and associated metadata value to be included in log statements automatically:

 ```swift
 import Logging